Master of Arts

 • A research tool as determined between the student and the committee.

-Degree Requirements for Plan B (Non-thesis, Professional Track; 36 credits)
+Plan B (Non-thesis, Professional Track; 36 credits)

 The non-thesis track requires 36 credits total.
 A minimum of 24 credits must be in political science, and at least 18 of those must be at the graduate level to include the following: